Web-Site-InteriorPage-Graphics-member-news

 How can women lower their risk of breast cancer?

 Lifestyle and genetics are the two factors that most affect a woman’s lifetime risk of breast cancer.
-Examples of lifestyles changes that help decrease risk for breast cancer are:
+Examples of lifestyles changes that may help lower risk include:

 Although you can’t change your genes, you can get screening if you are at a higher risk.
-Always tell your doctor about any family members who have had cancer of any type.
+Always tell your doctor about any family members who have had breast cancer or of any type of cancer.

 Who should get a breast cancer screening?

-Women who are at a high risk for breast cancer should start screenings at age 30.
+Alliance members ages 40–74 can get a mammogram every two years at no cost.
+Women at higher risk for breast cancer should start screenings at age 30.
 If you have any questions about when you should have breast cancer screenings, ask your doctor.

 You know your body best!
-If anything seems wrong or you have a concern, make sure to tell your doctor.
+If anything seems wrong or you have a concern, tell your doctor right away—even if you recently had a mammogram.

 How can I learn more about breast cancer screenings?